makandansoko/Data-Engineering-Projects/Snowflake - Data Warehousing - Real Time Data Ingestion Application/README.md

 * I. Creation of a Warehouse
 * II.
 Creation of a Database
 * III.
 Creation of Tables
 * IV.
-Creation of Stages and pipes
+Creation of Stages and Pipes
-* V. Application Overall check
+* V. Application Overall Check